-For 2019: Last heard of re Dan Byrnes' profile on www.academia.edu at 2053 hits (back in their Top 5%) and rising for specialty history articles - Also have profiles on facebook and Linked-In - Now redesigning these websites ...
-The last pages updated on this domain were: Merchants Networks project main page; this main/index page; bibliography pages various; before that was: networks/contents.htm
+For 2019: Last heard of re Dan Byrnes' profile on www.academia.edu at 2144 hits (back in their Top 5%) and rising for specialty history articles - Also have profiles on Facebook and Linked-In - Now redesigning these websites ...
+The last pages updated on this domain were: Merchants Networks project main page; this main/index page; bibliography pages various.

 A suite of websites with content ranging from Australian convict history to the personal, music matters, creative writing, humour, and a spot of family history, plus some of The Future too ... not to speak of a dab of satire ...